Read This First

 Prompt 1: Some cultures produce greater human well-being than others.
 Provide a table with suggested metrics and explanations for determining which cultures are superior in this respect.

-The central claim is this: Here is a table of suggested metrics and their explanations for determining which cultures produce greater human well-being.
+In plain terms: A table of suggested metrics and their explanations for determining which cultures produce greater human well-being.

 Some cultures produce greater human well-being than others.
 Provide a table with suggested metrics and.